Haitian Coast Guard: 1937–1970

 During World War II, six 83-foot cutters, named 1 through 6, were transferred from the US Coast Guard in 1942.
-Three 121-ton SC class submarine chasers, Touissaint L'Ouverture, 16 Aout 1946, and Admiral Killick, were transferred in 1947, along with the 47-ton cutter Savannah and the light transport Vertières.
+Three 121-ton SC-class submarine chasers, Toussaint Louverture, 16 Aout 1946, and Amiral Killick, were transferred in 1947, along with the 47-ton cutter Savannah and the light transport Vertières.
 The two picket boats were withdrawn at this time.

 In 1948, a US Naval Mission arrived in Haiti.

-The transport Vertières sank in 1951 and was replaced by the Artibonite, a LCT which had been previously wrecked on the Haitian coast and was subsequently salvaged.
+The transport Vertières sank in 1951 and was replaced by the Artibonite, a tank landing craft which had been previously wrecked on the Haitian coast and was subsequently salvaged.